AnjalantNelson/Total-Recall/README.md

 - Assign it the value of the string "Hello World"
 - Change the value of this variable to some number
 - Store the value of firstVariablein a new variable called secondVariable
-- Change the value of secondVariableto any string.
+- Change the value of secondVariable to any string.

-What is the value of firstVariable? firstVariable is equal to secondVariable which is 'Good Morning'
+What is the value of firstVariable?

+firstVariable is equal to secondVariable which is 'Good Morning'

 - Create a variable called yourName and set it equal to your name as a string.
 Then, write an expression that takes the string `"Hello, my name is "` and the variable yourName.

 ex output: Hello, my name is Jean Valjean